An official website of the State of Georgia.

-The Georgia Department of Juvenile Justice offers an Adult Education program, Pathway to Success.
-To be eligible for Adult Education, students must be at least 16 years of age.
-A school counselor must review their high school transcript to determine that the placement is appropriate and complete a program admission form.
-For students under the age of 18, parental consent must be obtained prior to the student being placed in the Adult Education program.
+The Georgia Department of Juvenile Justice offers a High School Equivalency program (HSE), Pathway to Success.
+To be eligible for HSE, students must be at least 16 years of age.
+A professional school counselor will review their high school transcript to determine that placement is appropriate.
+If it is determined that it is appropriate, the counselor will complete a program admission form.
+For students under the age of 18, parental consent must be obtained prior to the student being placed in the HSE program.

 Once a student has been enrolled in the program, he or she will use individualized plans to progress through the program and become test ready.
 The TABE 11/12 (Test of Adult Basic Education), along with the GED Ready Official Practice Tests, will be used to determine education plans as well as GED readiness.
 Students must meet the required 536 Reading score and 537 Math score on the TABE 11/12 before moving on to the GED Ready tests.

 GED consists of four subject areas that students will be tested in: Math, Science, Social Studies and Reasoning through Language Arts.
 Once the student is eligible to take the GED Ready Official Practice Tests, they must score at least a 145 to be eligible to take the Official GED test in that subject area.
 If a student is under the age of 18, they must meet additional requirements as set forth by the Technical College System of Georgia.
 These requirements include scoring a 150 (or higher) on at least two of the GED Ready tests, 40+ hours of enrollment in HSE classes, along with the required TABE scores for Math and Reading.